Home » Finding A School » Choosing a School: What About For-Profit Schools?

 Be Savvy Choosing Your College

-The best way to avoid spending time and money on a degree or certificate with little or no marketplace value is to arm yourself with information.
+The best way to avoid wasting time and money on a degree or certificate with little or no marketplace value is to arm yourself with information.
 Make sure you understand some fundamentals, including the difference between the three types of colleges: Public, Private, and For-profit.

-Questions to Ask Yourself When Choosing a College
+Questions to Ask When Choosing a College

 Research the leadership, reputation, and track record of the colleges you’re interested in attending.
 Here are some questions to help you make the best choice:

-1.)
 What skills and interests do you have?
 Find a degree program that plays to your strengths.

-2.)
 What do professionals in the field think or know about the school youre interested in?
 Contact some and ask.

-3.)
 Will the school recognize your past coursework or training and/or accept your transferred credit?
 Make comparisons.

 Accreditation for Colleges and Universities

 National accreditation usually applies to For-profit schools focused on vocational training.
 The Distance Education Accrediting Commission specifically endorses online colleges.
+Nonprofit Public and Private colleges usually hold regional accreditation.

 Programmatic accreditation extends only to specific degree or diploma paths offered at a given school.